1.

 B

-Explanation:B) Her tumor meets all the criteria not to offer RAI therapy
+Explanation:B) Her tumor meets all the criteria where one would not offer her RAI therapy

-RAI as adjuvant therapy is not offered to every patient with differentiated thyroid cancer.
-The size cutoff to offer it is often 4 cm in size, which she clearly is not close to having.
-All of her clinical and pathologic features are favorable so one would not offer her adjuvant RAI.
+RAI as adjuvant therapy is not offered to every patient who undergoes surgery for a differentiated thyroid cancer.
+All her clinical and pathologic features are favorable so one would not offer her adjuvant RAI.

-RAI does have toxicity, so you need to carefully evaluate if a patient will truly benefit from it as adjuvant therapy.
+RAI does have toxicity, so one needs to carefully assess if a patient will truly benefit from receiving it as adjuvant therapy.

 RAI is typically recommended if any of the following features are present:

-RAI is not typically recommended if all of the following are present:
+RAI is not typically recommended if all the following are present:

 --Classic papillary thyroid cancer